The Hiatal Hernia Syndrome and Gluten Connection

 - Insomnia, and more

-In total, there are about 20 different symptoms.
+In total, we have clinically identified about 20 different symptoms.

 We call it Hiatal Hernia Syndrome because of the group of symptoms that tend to occur together.
 A hiatal hernia is when your stomach pushes up above your diaphragm.